Neanderthal man. Painting by Mauro Cutrona. Courtesy by Marco Peresani, Ferrara University.

 International Conference under the aegis of UISPP (The International Union of Prehistoric and Protohistoric Sciences) and the auspicies of IFRAO (The International Federation of Rock Art Organisations);

-President of the Scientific Committee: Prof. Dr. Henry de Lumley, Director of the Institute of Human Palaeontology in Paris.
+President of the Scientific Committee: Henry de Lumley, Director of the Institute of Human Palaeontology in Paris.

-The Vice Presidents are: Prof. Dr. Luiz Oosterbeek, Secretary General of the UISPP (The International Union of Prehistoric and Protohistoric Sciences); Prof. Dr. Giacomo Giacobini, Secretary General of the International Association for the Study of Human Palaeontology; Robert Bednarik, Secretary General of the IFRAO (The International Federation of Rock Art Organizations).
+The Vice Presidents are: Luiz Oosterbeek, Secretary General of the UISPP (The International Union of Prehistoric and Protohistoric Sciences); Giacomo Giacobini, Director of the Human Anatomy Museum, Turin University; Robert Bednarik, Secretary General of the IFRAO (The International Federation of Rock Art Organizations).

-This conference will be held by Centro Studi e Museo d’Arte Preistorica (CeSMAP):
+This conference will be held by Centro Studi e Museo d’Arte Preistorica (CeSMAP), Pinerolo:

 “Is there palaeoart before modern humans ?